Stephens slashes price target on Block Inc. [SQ] – find out why.

-A live webcast and replay of the event will be available on Block’s Investor Relations website at investors.block.xyz.
+Today, Square unveils the next generation of Square Stand, the company’s iconic countertop device that turns an iPad into a powerful, robust point of sale system that sellers can use to run their entire business.
+Launching concurrently in all of Square’s eight global markets, Square Stand features integrated contactless tap, chip and PIN payments technology, a sleek, professional design and a new checkout flow that provides businesses and their customers with a more intuitive, transparent and streamlined commerce experience.

-Block Inc. represents 462.61 million in outstanding shares, while the company has a total market value of $73.05 billion with the latest information.
-SQ stock price has been found in the range of $122.12 to $127.50.
+It opened the trading session at $126.03, the shares rose to $126.46 and dropped to $121.13, the range by which the price of stock traded the whole day.
+The daily chart for SQ points out that the company has recorded -50.97% loss over the past six months.
+However, it is still -46.65% lower than its most recent low trading price.

-If compared to the average trading volume of 21.72M shares, SQ reached a trading volume of 13624765 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 21.66M shares, SQ reached to a volume of 9447543 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Block Inc. [SQ]: